-To be successful, the new Wilkes Elementary School requires teamwork, transparency, communication and experience.
-Skanska brings open and collaborative processes with an unmatched level of experience in K-12 building, innovative techniques and extensive inhouse resources, offering the Reynolds School District a value-filled project with a client-focused approach.
-Skanska is the right choice for the Wilkes Elementary School project because we offer the following:
+The Reynolds High School project requires teamwork, transparency, communication and experience.
+Skanska brings open and collaborative processes with an unmatched level of experience in K-12 building, innovative techniques and extensive in-house resources, offering the Reynolds School District a value-filled project with a client-focused approach.
+Our team is available to perform preconstruction activities immediately and can start construction as early as October 1, 2016.
+Skanska is the right choice for the Reynolds High School project because we offer the following:

 K-12 Leaders: Over the last 15 years we have completed more than 170 K-12 projects with twenty school districts in Oregon and SW Washington.
-Many of these were elementary school projects.
+Many of these projects were complicated, phased projects on occupied campuses.
 Our team has completed multiple K-12 projects of similar scale and are committed to the success of this project.
 You will find that this team is accountable, listens, and finds solutions that meet your needs on all levels including fast-track schedules, cost, safety, and quality.
 We are confident that we will exceed your expectations for a CM/GC.